tomha85/Reinforcement-Deep-Learning-Continuous-Control/report.md

 ![image](https://user-images.githubusercontent.com/31414852/115116764-6c29e700-9f69-11eb-82a4-0f89c659bedb.png)

 Deep Deterministic Policy Gradient (DDPG) is an algorithm which concurrently learns a Q-function and a policy.
 It uses off-policy data and the Bellman equation to learn the Q-function, and uses the Q-function to learn the policy.

-DDPG trains a deterministic policy in an off-policy way.
-Because the policy is deterministic, if the agent were to explore on-policy, in the beginning it would probably not try a wide enough variety of actions to find useful learning signals.
+DDPG trains a deterministic policy in an off-policy method, and due to the policy is deterministic, if the agent were to explore on-policy, in the beginning it would probably not try a wide enough variety of actions to find useful learning signals.
 To make DDPG policies explore better, we add noise to their actions at training time.

 ### Actor Neural Network Architecture